Happenings

 SongWriters Circle

 The SongWriters Circle presentation blends the aspects of storytelling, contextualizing songs, the songwriting process, and conversation around each performer’s tunes.
-Join Tyler Dodson, Will West and other talented artists from the weekend as they share and play on stage.
-Cabaret Tent, Sunday 1:30pm
+Join Hannah Kaminer, Josh Moore and other talented artists from the weekend as they share and play on stage.
+Cabaret Tent, Sunday 2pm

 Happiness Parade

 Bring your noisemakers, wear your jazziest festival attire and prance along in the parade with us.
 Led by PaperHand Puppet Intervention and the Bulltown Strutters, we journey through Shakori Hills celebrating life, love, beauty and PEACE!
-Parade starts at the Kids Area—Saturday, 2pm (Parade Prep 1pm)
+Parade starts at the Kids Area—Saturday 2pm (Parade Prep and mask-making with WINGs, Kids Area 1pm)

 Sunday Morning at Shakori Hills

 Join us to celebrate and bless Shakori Hills, the Earth, all beings and cultures through music, spoken word and ceremony.
-Everyone is welcome, come as you are.
+Everyone is welcome—come as you are!
 Contact us if you would like to contribute.
-Performances by Bear Roots (Lolly Dunlap & Amy Durso) and Mic Didge on didgeridoo.
+Performances by Bear Roots (Lolly Dunlap and Amy Durso).
 Led by Leif Diamant and Gary Phillips.
-Meadow Stage, Sunday 10:30am
+Meadow Stage, Sunday 10am

-Maestra Imari Colón will teach mindful and meditative movement three times this Spring!
-Kung Fu: The Outpost, Friday 3:30pm; Qigong: Cabaret Tent, Sunday 10am; Kung Fu: Movement Tent, Sunday 2pm
+Maestra Imari Colón will teach mindful and meditative movement twice this Fall.
+Qigong: Cabaret Tent, Sunday 10am; Kung Fu: The Outpost, Sunday 11:15am

 GrassRoots Vinyl Lounge